mcserversoft/documentation/docs/faq.md

 If you're running multiple servers make sure they're not using the same port.

-If you're still getting this error restarting your computer will usually fix it.
+If you're still getting this error restarting your computer will usually resolve it.

 <a name="is-there-a-mac-version"></a>
 ## "Is there a mac or linux version?"